 - Not ALL the cats.
 There were a few good ones.

 - Inverted with The Lion King.
-The Big Bad is a lion, and his species is generally presented as good.
+The Big Bad is a lion, but his species is generally presented as good.
 Hyenas, meanwhile, are ostensibly bad guys, but it's because they're being starved to death.
+Individual hyenas come across as Laughably Evil.

 - Cat City: Mice are good, Cats Are Mean, rats are mean but clumsy.
 Subverted with the bats, who are first menacing, but become friends with one of the protagonists.